Mining Engineering

 Doctor of Philosophy

-Maximum of 48 semester credits of course work is required.
-A maximum of 30 units can be transferred from a MS degree program.
-The student's Graduate Committee must approve the transfer of these units.
+Maximum of 48 semester credits of coursework is required.
+A maximum of 30 units can be transferred from an MS degree program.
+The student's graduate committee must approve the transfer of these units.
 A minimum of 18 credit courses must be taken in the Mining Engineering Department.
-A maximum of 9 credits of 400 level courses can be applied to the credits required.

 Research credits (minimum)24.0